Skip to Main Content

 • Who is the author?

-• What makes the author an expert in the field he or she is writing about?
-What are his or her qualifications?
-Does he or she have education or work experience in the field?
-Has he or she published anything else about the subject?
-(HINT: Google the name of the author to find this information).
+• What makes the author an expert in the field they are writing about?
+What are their qualifications?
+Do they have education or work experience in the field?
+Have they published anything else about the subject?
+(HINT: Do a web search of the author to find this information).

 Point of View or Bias